Erin Barbee, Co-Chair

 Director of Community Engagement - Raydal Hospitality

-Miriam Espaillat is Director of Community Engagement and Development for Raydal Hospitality LLC managing company for Sabor Latin Street Grill.
+Miriam Espaillat, MSW LCSW is Director of Community Engagement for Raydal Hospitality LLC managing company for Sabor Latin Street Grill.
 She is an immigrant Latina from El Salvador who grew up in Queens, NY and migrated to Charlotte, NC in 2006.
 She married in 2008, is mother of two boys, and has support from extended family of origin and in-laws who have migrated to Charlotte within the last 10 years.
 Miriam graduated with a master’s in social work degree from the University of NC at Charlotte in 2013.
-She holds an associate clinical social work license and is a member of the National Association of Social Workers - NC Chapter (NASW-NC).
+She holds a clinical social work license and is a member of the National Association of Social Workers - NC Chapter (NASW-NC).
 She has completed trainings through NASW-NC that focus on access, segregation, advocacy, ethics, and cultural awareness.
 Miriam is passionate about the immigrant community and other vulnerable populations who experience hardship and have barriers to access employment, education, and other services that hinder community members from thriving and achieving personal goals.
-She is also passionate about the social determinants of health that impact Latinos in Mecklenburg county.
-As Director of Community Engagement and Development and co-owner of Sabor Latin Street Grill, she is building relationships with community agencies who work with young and older adults who are experiencing barriers to access employment – including disconnected youth.
-Through these relationships she has been able to employ candidates who are reentering the workforce or have limited access to higher education – supporting upper economic mobility and being socially responsible to its community members.
+She is also passionate about the social determinants of health that impact Latinos in Mecklenburg County.
+As Director of Community Engagement and co-founder of Sabor Latin Street Grill, she is building relationships with community agencies who work with young and older adults who are experiencing barriers to access employment – including disconnected youth.
+Through these relationships she has been able to employ candidates who are reentering the workforce or have limited access to higher education – supporting upward economic mobility and being socially responsible to its community members.

 City Manager - City of Charlotte